March 28, 2022

 The plans described in this Guide are consumer services designed for residential use.
-If you have questions about our commercial internet services, please ask your account representative about GCI’s Dedicated Internet Access Service which we also make available to consumers upon request.
+If you have questions about our commercial internet services, please ask your account representative about GCI’s Dedicated Internet Access Service and other business internet products which we also make available to consumers upon request.

 The technology used to deliver internet service can be complex and the details change frequently.
 The information in this Guide is for your convenience only and we reserve the right to change our internet policies and network management practices at any time without advance notice.
 Please check back to this Guide for updates, which we will make periodically.

 Your use of GCI’s internet services is governed by our Terms and Conditions (https://www.gci.com/about/terms-and-conditions) and any policies that are incorporated into your service contract(s) by reference.
 This Guide is not part of any contract you may have with GCI and the information we provide here does not change your rights and obligations, or ours, under any such agreement.

 Other Relevant Information

 In addition to the practices and policies described here, the following policies are applicable to your Internet access service, some of which may have been incorporated by reference into the Terms and Conditions of the service or services you purchase from GCI.